cmwylie19/cockroachdb-write-test/HACRDB.md

 ```

 **Summary**
-In this scenerio where cockraoch is deployed as a single replica where there is no replication.
+In this scenario where cockraoch is deployed as a single replica where there is no replication.
 If the instance of the database is down there is simply nothing we can do about it when there is just one replica.
 This was just for testing purposes.
 Now in the next test we will let CockroachDB do what it does best and replicate.

 **Cleanup**